 A drawer you can set your tools in, in a readily accessible manner

 Perhaps an unused corner in your garage?

 Could be a nook in your basement?

 What is that one hour you have available just before sleeping worth to you?
 Would you spend it making art if you could?
-Or is reading a book or family time of more value?
+Or is reading a book of more value?
 I don't mean to say that there's a better way to spend that hour and you should make art in that hour and miss time with your loved ones.
-These equations for us change daily, weekly, yearly.
-Many days could pass with a sick family member or because of a work emergency where you get no choice in the matter of how you spend your time.
+These equations change daily, weekly, yearly..and how much time you have will change depending on the phase of life you are in.
+Many days could pass with a sick family member at home or in a work emergency where you get no choice in the matter.
 But, when we do have a choice, how do we spend it?
-Once we decide to put a value on our available time and make it clear to friends and family that that particular time is reserved for your creativity, this can help build boundaries.
+Once we decide to put a value on our time and make it clear to friends and family that, that particular time is reserved for creativity, this can help build better boundaries.
 With work, if it means leaving at exactly 5 pm, do it!
 Put a value on your time.
 Wake up an hour early.
 You decide what that time is worth.
 With practice you would have made space in your day for something you love doing.

-The second aspect is using those little moments to make art.
+The second aspect is using those little moments.
 5 minutes before you leave for a dinner?
 Use it.
 20 minutes while the rice cooks?
 Use it.
 These little slots of time are often that matter more than the big singular uninterrupted chunks of time.
 You know why?
 The big chunks are rare, especially with a full time job or a family with young children.
 You will be interrupted.
 Your employer will rightfully demand your full attention during work hours.
-But, those little moments here and there.
+But, those little moments here and available.
 They are yours.
-Use them as you please.
+Use them.